Chief Executive Officer & Founder

-Prior to his role at Nektar, Mr. Elam was CFO and co-founder of E2open, (NASDAQ: EOPN), an IT platform company serving the electronics and healthcare industries where, in addition to managing finance and corporate and business development, he established operations in five locations in Asia including Singapore, Kuala Lumpur, Taipei, Tokyo, and Seoul.
+Earlier in his career, Mr. Elam was CFO and co-founder of a web based IT platform company serving the electronics and healthcare industries where, in addition to managing finance and business development, he established operations in the US as well as throughout Asia.

 Mr. Elam received his B.A. from Howard University and his J.D. from Harvard Law School.